×

 Are common prescription medications available in Mexico?

 "Pretty much.
 Cheaper than USA costs and many different pharmacies.
-Guadalajara and Aahorra," remarked one expat in Queretaro City and Tequisquiapan.
+Guadalajara and Aahorra," remarked one expat living in Queretaro City and Tequisquiapan.

 "Yes, common prescription medications are available in Mexico.
 Many of the same medications that are available in the United States are also available in Mexico, although they may be sold under different brand names.
 In addition, some medications that are not available in the United States may be available in Mexico.
 It is important to note that some medications may require a prescription from a Mexican doctor, while others may be available over the counter," remarked one expat living in Mexico.